 How to prime your vape coils:

 - Take a few dry hits.
 Once your device has been appropriately filled, reassemble the tank and attach it to your battery.
-Take four to five dry hits, which is to say take a drag without activating your battery’s fire button.
+Take four to five dry hits, which is to say, take a drag without activating your battery’s fire button.
 This allows the vape juice from the tank to siphon into the cotton of the wick.

 How do you make your vape coils last longer?
 Follow our recommended tips & suggestions listed below:

-Avoid burnt or dry hits
+Avoid burnt or dry hits.

 A burnt or dry hit occurs when you don’t have enough vape juice to allow the coil to heat correctly.
-Instead, because there’s no juice to heat, the coils heat the wicking material which will cause the material to be used up faster and produce a less than desirable vaping experience.
+Instead, because there’s no juice to heat, the coils heat the wicking material, which will cause the material to be used up faster and produce a less desirable vaping experience.
 You can avoid this by:

 - Stay at lower wattages whenever possible.
-Unless you’re actively working on a trick or competing, there is not much reason to be vaping at 200W-plus normally.
+Unless you’re actively working on a trick or competing, there is not much reason to be vaping at 200W-plus.
 That would be like driving at 200 miles per hour everywhere you went.
 Instead, you can get by with 55W to 80W for most of your day-to-day vaping without missing out on anything.

 Once installed shouldn’t mean forever ignored.
 Depending upon how often you vape, your vape coil will often collect gunk (much like a filter) after a few days.
-Continually vaping without cleaning out this gunk will negatively impact the taste and flavor.
-You can easily clean your coils with the following steps:
+Continually vaping without regularly cleaning out this gunk will negatively impact the taste and flavor.
+You can easily clean your vape coils with the following steps:

 Learn Proper Vape Maintenance with VaporFi